-designed to inform customers about a product's energy performance, usually in the form of attribute - such as energy, water or other resource consumption.
-Energy efficiency labels are energy use, efficiency, and/or cost.
+Graded labels are available and only make sense when using with one product attribute - such as energy, water or other resource consumption.
+Energy efficiency labels are designed to inform customers about a product's energy performance, usually in the form of energy use, efficiency, and/or cost.
 Labels can be used on most energy-using products the way fuel efficiency (kilometres per litre) rating works on cars.